fmstam/seq2seq_with_deep_attention/README.md

 Each one of these arrows <b>points</b> to an item in the input.
 For each input the machine will generate a sequence of these arrows (<b>pointers</b>).
 Therefore, the machine must learn a mechanism that generates these arrows.

-Let create a better representation that in <b>Figure 1</b> when using a hot-one encoding matrix.
+Let us create a better representation that in <b>Figure 1</b> when using a hot-one encoding matrix.
 Where each row tells us which input (x axis) to point to in the current step (y axis).

 <p align="center">
   <img src="images/ptr_machine_3.png" width="650" height="240">